 Let’s start with the basics.

 What Does CDR Mean?

-A call detail record (CDR) provides information about calls made over a phone service.
-A CDR report can offer businesses exact answers about where, when, and how calls are made for reporting and billing purposes.
+In the telecom industry, CDR refers to a call detail record, which provides information about calls made through a phone service.
+A CDR report can offer businesses call data about where, when, and how calls are made for reporting and billing purposes.

 A CDR provides metadata - data about data - on how a specific phone number and/or user is utilizing the phone system.
 This metadata typically includes:

 - When the call took place (date and time)

 - How long the call lasted (in minutes)

 - Who called whom (source and destination phone numbers)